 Edison is an investment research and advisory company, with offices in North America, Europe, the Middle East and AsiaPac.
 The heart of Edison is our world-renowned equity research platform and deep multi-sector expertise.
 At Edison Investment Research, our research is widely read by international investors, advisers and stakeholders.
 Edison Advisors leverages our core research platform to provide differentiated services including investor relations and strategic consulting.
 Edison is authorised and regulated by the Financial Conduct Authority.
 Edison Investment Research (NZ) Limited (Edison NZ) is the New Zealand subsidiary of Edison.
 Edison NZ is registered on the New Zealand Financial Service Providers Register (FSP number 247505) and is registered to provide wholesale and/or generic financial adviser services only.
-Edison Investment Research Inc (Edison US) is the US subsidiary of Edison and is regulated by the Securities and Exchange Commission.
-Edison Investment Research Limited (Edison Aus) [46085869] is the Australian subsidiary of Edison and is not regulated by the Securities and Investment Commission.
-Edison Germany is a branch entity of Edison Investment Research Limited [4794244]. www.edisongroup.com
+Edison Investment Research Limited (Edison Aus) [46085869] is the Australian subsidiary of Edison and is regulated by the Securities and Exchange Commission.
+Edison Investment Research Limited [4794244]. www.edisongroup.com